hongzz0618/aws-architecture-collection/index.md

 [**GenAI-Powered Architecture**](https://github.com/hongzz0618/aws-genai-starter)
 A new architecture that integrates Generative AI with AWS services for intelligent applications.

-**Future Tasks**
-- Separate this repository into individual repositories
-- Convert this repository into a landing page
-- Add the new GenAI architecture with diagrams and Terraform code

 ---

 ## 🧠 Why This Project?